-Instruction is designed to familiarize students with basic military leadership at the junior leader and immediate supervisor level.
+Instruction is designed to familiarize students with basic military leadership at the junior leader and immediate supervisor level while furthering their knowledge of basic military skills.
 Classes are two hours each week.

 MIL 231/2 - Basic Military Leadership I & II (2/1 credits)